General Brown Central School District names Indian River principal Brian Moore as superintendent

 Mr. Moore is currently principal at Indian River High School.
 He previously served as assistant principal and then principal at Indian River Intermediate School, as well as dean of students at Evans Mills Primary School and as a middle school counselor at Indian River Middle School.

-He holds a Master’s Degree of Education in School Counseling from St. Lawrence University, Canton.
-He has also completed a Certificate of Advanced Study in School Building Leadership at the University of New England in Maine.
-He later finished a Certificate of Advanced Study in School District Leadership at the College of St. Rose, Albany.
+He holds a master’s of education in school counseling from St. Lawrence University, Canton.
+He has also completed a certificate of advanced study in school building leadership at the University of New England in Maine.
+He later finished a certificate of advanced study in school district leadership at the College of St. Rose, Albany.

 Mr. Moore is a long-time resident of Jefferson County, having moved with his family to the General Brown Central School District in 2002, residing in Dexter.
 He has remained active in the General Brown and Indian River communities by coaching youth athletics while also serving on the Dexter Village Planning Board.